filipecarneiro/DocMailer/README.md

 ```
 Displays comprehensive campaign statistics including:
 - **Total Recipients**: Complete count of recipients in your Excel file
+- **Canceled Recipients**: Count of recipients marked as CANCELED or -1 (excluded from operations)
-- **Email Sending Status**: Number and percentage of emails sent vs. not sent
+- **Email Sending Status**: Number and percentage of emails sent vs. not sent (active recipients only)
-- **Response Statistics**: Number and percentage of recipients who have responded
+- **Response Statistics**: Number and percentage of recipients who have responded (active recipients only)
 - **Progress Bars**: Visual representation of sending and response progress
 - **Recommendations**: Suggested next actions based on current campaign status